Elementary Education (EDU)

 EDU 606 LITERACY INSTRUCTION FOR LINGUISTICALLY DIVERSE STUDENTS

 Prerequisites: Graduate standing.
-Practical strategies to help middle and secondary-level students successfully use reading in their content area studies; the reading process; student motivation; developing vocabulary, comprehension, study, and writing skills; evaluation and assessment.
+Practical strategies to help secondary-level students successfully use reading in their content area studies; the reading process; student motivation; developing vocabulary, comprehension, study, and writing skills; evaluation and assessment.
 Emphasizes using the topics of the disciplines as the departure point for designing instructional strategies, and materials.

 EDU 611 TEACHING LITERACY IN PRIMARY GRADES

 Implications of research in early literacy; factors influencing early success in reading and writing; process vs. product instruction; emergent literacy instruction; building a support system; focusing on print; building vocabulary; developing decoding and comprehension strategies; appreciating effects of special needs and individualizing instruction for such needs; planning, organizing, and managing a program; assessing growth and needs.